 Success fees make us partners in the project

-The distributor initiates a Ship and Debit review is needed because of the potential for error or abuse.
+4. A careful Ship and Debit review is needed because of the potential for error or abuse.
 For example, the distributor inventory must be proved to have been purchased directly from the OEM and not from third-party diverters at lower than OEM pricing and then claimed under a Ship and Debit program.